Interior evolution of regular Schwarzschild black holes: Regular Schwarzschild BHs.

-This result is particularly significant because, unlike all other regular BH solutions where the de Sitter core remains localized near the origin $r\sim0$, here it undergoes unbounded growth $({n_i\to\infty})$ until occupying the complete interior spacetime $(0\leq\,r\leq\,h)$.
+This de Sitter saturation is particularly significant because, unlike all other regular BH solutions where the de Sitter core remains localized near the origin $r\sim0$, here it undergoes unbounded growth $({n_i\to\infty})$ until occupying the complete interior spacetime $(0\leq\,r\leq\,h)$.

 Finally, notice that the surface gravity $\kappa$ for the metric function~\eqref{finfi}, given by